CODERNSINGH/Learning-ReactJS/Lectures/Day 04/notes.md

 * i cannot directly add h1 in app.js instat we can we do some thing

-Most of time we remove all things jsx
+Most of time we remove all things jsx and now you can it normally